sb-ai-lab/RePlay/docs/pages/modules/distributions.rst

 Calculates item popularity in recommendations using 10 popularity bins.

-.. autofunction:: replay.distributions.item_distribution
+.. autofunction:: replay.utils.distributions.item_distribution

 You can plot the result.
 Here is the example for MovieLens log.

 .. image:: /images/item_pop.jpg

-.. autofunction:: replay.distributions.plot_item_dist
+.. autofunction:: replay.utils.distributions.plot_item_dist

 User Distribution